biohackathon-japan/bh24-characterize-biology-use-of-llms/paper/paper.md

 To gain insights into the conversational similarities within the filtered subset of the WildChat dataset, we utilized sentence-transformers.
 This technique involves embedding prompts and responses into a high-dimensional language space, allowing us to measure semantic similarities between them.
 By mapping the user prompts onto this space, we could analyze their relative positions and identify clusters of related topics within the bioinformatics domain.
 This analysis provided valuable information on how closely related different conversations are in terms of their content and language use, and helped us assess whether the prompts fell within the expected thematic areas of bioinformatics.
 It also revealed patterns and correlations that informed our understanding of the dataset's focus.

-## Querying DBCLS Model API
+## Querying the DBCLS LLM Server

-The next step in our methodology involved leveraging the experimental API developed by DBCLS to query various models with the filtered prompts.
-The API was developed in Python using the Flask framework and exposed six endpoints, including `gpt`, `gemini`, `claude3`, `commandr`, `llama`, and `mistral`, which accept the POST method with model parameters and interact with specific models.
+The next step in our methodology involved leveraging the LLM server developed by DBCLS to query various models with the filtered prompts.
+The server and its API were implemented in Python using the Flask framework and exposed six endpoints, including `gpt`, `gemini`, `claude3`, `commandr`, `llama`, and `mistral`, which accept the POST method with model parameters and interact with specific models.
 The backend of the `gpt` endpoint interacts with OpenAI services deployed on Microsoft Azure.
 The backend of the `gemini` endpoint interacts with Gemini on Google Cloud.
 The backends of the other endpoints interact with Amazon Bedrock.
 For all models, the `temperature` is set to 0, and `max_tokens` are set to 2048.
 For the purposes of this research, models were provided an empty system prompt when this option was made available.

 In this phase, we designed our queries to explore the capability of different models to handle bioinformatics-related conversations.
 The queries were crafted based on the refined set of keywords and prompts identified during the filtering process, aiming to cover a range of bioinformatics topics and evaluate how effectively different models could address these queries.